dcunited001/dcunited001.github.io/_drafts/response-to-fb-information-war-post.md

     sure how to define. are we talking about cosmo pizza and pedophiles?
-    - regardless of the quirkly, distracting stories, i do not have confidence in our media today at all. they are pushing narratives that might as well be fake news *and the results are going to be disastrous*.
+    - regardless of the quirkly, distracting stories, i do not have confidence in our media today at all. liberal media is pushing toxic narratives that
-      - the media has been a circus for at least three years. americans are not encouraged to examine a realistic portrayal of the world.
-      - in a democracy, you know what that means? it means a slow downward spiral as we become increasingly out of touch and FAIL to respond to challenges that should have been knocked the fuck out of the park.
-      - so if cosmo pizza distracts from the bullshit spewing out of the liberal media, that's fantastic IMO.
-        - most people wouldn't understand what i said above *but it's already happening*
-        - america needs to get its shit together ...
-        - you are being sold as a sucker by a media that doesn't understand the reality and encouraged to slowly dismantle many significant advantages that america has in world where we no longer exert monopolar hegemony.
-          - china is rising on a rocket as a superpower. look at their exports and export financing. look at their strategic advantages. is china tearing itself apart? nope.
-          - america is the nation with challenges and uncertainty. and the media should fucking act like it, so that americans rachet up their game and unite to act in unison
-            - e.g. it was never about race. the liberal media created that to hack the election for hillary. and look at how that false narrative is running rampant and tearing our country apart.

-- ... figure out what to do with the rant above.

-- everything is a wave
-  - information in social physics should be modelable as waves, communicated among players in social games, idealized as particles)
-  - social phenomena can be modeled with social physics, but almost everything is incomputable.
-  - however, similar to how there are many kinds of interactions between particles and waves, interactions in social physics can be understood with infinite dimensional waves
-    - however, the structure of information infinite and unknowable
+# Anticipating Information Warfare

-- understanding this and reacting to the situation early, in anticipation of information warfare
+- understanding everything thus far and reacting to the situation early, in anticipation of information warfare

-  - why is all warfare essentially information warfare?
+### why is all warfare essentially information warfare?

-  - what is usually meant by information warfare?
+### what is usually meant by information warfare?

     - competition over information and its distribution to influence the behavior of groups
       - these groups can be larger scale: social, political, military